Skip to Content

 RV/Car Wax

-But one of our favorite things about this excellent wax is how easy it is to use.
+However, one of our favorite aspects of this excellent wax is its ease of use.
 This isn’t your father’s paste wax.
 There’s no rubbing needed.
 It glides on easily in a thin, even coat with the included foam applicator.
-It wipes off just as easily as it goes on with the included microfiber cloth.
+And then it wipes off just as easily as it goes on, using the included microfiber cloth.

 Car/RV Wash Brushes & Wash Mitts

-- Medium duty pole with 1-1/16-Inch composite fiberglass handle
+• Medium duty pole with 1-1/16-Inch diameter composite fiberglass handle.

 We also really like the Scratch-Free Microfiber Wash Mitt from Chemical Guys.